Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 A Short Biography of Clara Reeve

 Possibly due to the fact that her father was of a learned profession, Miss.
-Reeve was able to read and write at a time when to do both was a skill only very small percentage of the population could do both.
+Reeve was able to read and write at a time when to do both was a skill only a very small percentage of the population could do.
 Her writings led her to be considered a Bluestocking, or “a woman with considerable scholarly, literary, or intellectual ability or interest.”
 (Dictionary.com)

-Horace Walpole, on the other hand, was the forth Earl of Orford.
-As a man of nobility, he was not only educated from a young age, but had access to some of the best education due to his upper station.
+Horace Walpole, on the other hand, was the fourth Earl of Orford.
+As a man of nobility, he was not only educated from a young age, but he had access to some of the best education due to his upper station.

 Gender Roles in 18th Century England

 Then there is the aspect of gender, more specifically gender roles, played in 18th century England.
 “Ideas about gender difference were derived from classical thought, Christian ideology, and contemporary science and medicine… Men, as the stronger sex, were thought to be intelligent, courageous, and determined.
 Women, on the other hand, were more governed by their emotions, and their virtues were expected to be chastity, modesty, compassion, and piety.
 Men were thought to be more aggressive; women more passive.”
 (Emsley, Hitchcock and Shoemaker) It was because of this accepted view of the differences between men and women that women had fewer rights than their male counterparts.
 Women of the 18th century had no rights or participation in politics.
 Any property that a woman owned immediately transferred ownership to the husband upon marriage.
 Her job then was to be a wife and mother.
 If a woman were to pursue employment, single or married, it was in the form of, “an extension of women's domestic responsibilities, such as domestic service, the clothing trades, teaching, and nursing.”
 (Emsley, Hitchcock and Shoemaker)